Vyral/amy-kite-recruiting/_drafts/how-to-ensure-your-open-houses-are-well-attended.md

 {% include youtube.html %}

-How can you ensure that people will attend your open houses?
-Here are a few of my tips.
+<center>How can you ensure that people will attend your open houses?
+Here are a few of my tips.</center>

 When you hold an open house for a listing, it can be frustrating if no one shows up, right?
 So how can you be certain that people will actually attend your open house?